Z-pinch: Sheared-flow stabilized

-Sheared-flow stabilizing uses one or more high speed annular flowing plasma sheaths, surrounding a plasma filament, to stabilize the filament against kink and pinch instabilities.
+Sheared-flow stabilizing uses one or more high speed annular flowing plasma layers, surrounding a plasma filament, to stabilize the filament against kink and pinch instabilities.

 In 2018, a sheared-flow stabilized Z-pinch demonstrated neutron generation.
-It was built by a fusion company, Zap Energy, Inc., a spin-out from the University of Washington, and funded by strategic and financial investors and grants from the Advanced Research Projects Agency – Energy (ARPA–E).
+It was built by a fusion company, Zap Energy, Inc., a spin-off from the University of Washington, and funded by strategic and financial investors and grants from the Advanced Research Projects Agency – Energy (ARPA-E).
 Flow stabilized plasma remained stable 5,000 times longer than a static plasma.
 A mix of 20% deuterium and 80% hydrogen by pressure, produced neutron emissions lasting approximately 5 μs with pinch currents of approximately 200 kA during an approximately 16 μs period of plasma quiescence.
 Average neutron yield was estimated to be (1.25±0.45)×105 neutrons/pulse.
 Plasma temperatures of 1–2 keV (12–24 million °C) and densities of approximately 1017 cm−3 with 0.3 cm pinch radii were measured.

 Experiments

-Z-pinch machines can be found at University of Nevada, Reno (USA), Cornell University (USA), University of Michigan (USA), Sandia National Laboratories (USA), University of California, San Diego (USA), University of Washington (USA), Ruhr University (Germany), Imperial College (United Kingdom), École Polytechnique (France), Weizmann Institute of Science (Israel), Universidad Autónoma Metropolitana (Mexico), NSTRI (Iran).
+The Z-pinch machines can be found at University of Nevada, Reno (USA), Cornell University (USA), University of Michigan (USA), Sandia National Laboratories (USA), University of California, San Diego (USA), University of Washington (USA), Ruhr University (Germany), Imperial College (United Kingdom), École Polytechnique (France), Weizmann Institute of Science (Israel), Universidad Autónoma Metropolitana (Mexico), GLAST (Pakistan).